bjoernalbers/diceware-wordlist-german/README.md

 ## Why you need a wordlist

-A strong passphrase consists of *randomly* selected words.
+A strong passphrase is made of *truly random words* — not just whatever pops into your head.
-However, if you make up the words yourself, those words might not be as random as you think.
+If you pick the words yourself, chances are they’re not as random as you think.
-Using words like the name of your spouse, dog, soccer club or favourite boy band, are easy to guess for others and will result in insecure passphrases.
+Names of pets, partners, or bands are easy to guess and will result in weak passphrases.

 To create truly random and therefore secure passphrases, you should use either a [passphrase generator](https://github.com/bjoernalbers/phrase) or